 In cases where the recipient parent was working prior to the divorce, they could also receive a pay raise or get a promotion with a higher salary, just like the payor.
 Again, the change in income between the time the child support payment order was put in place and now, would warrant a review by the courts to determine if there should be a change in the payor’s amount.

 A Change in Child Custody/Access Can Affect Support Payments

 In situations where there is a change in child custody/access, which results in the change in how much time each parent spends with their children, changes in support payments may be warranted.
 For instance, initially, the custodial parent had the children the majority of the time and the other parent (payor) only had the children on the weekends.
 However, now the payor has the children throughout their children’s entire summer school break.
 Since they now care for the children more than they did before, they have the right to ask for a modification to support payments.

 Am I Required to Report Changes to the Court?

 Most of the time, it is the responsibility of each parent to report changes in income and custody/access to the court.
-It can be beneficial to request a hearing with the court, with assistance from a Toronto family lawyer, if there are changes in income or child custody/access.
+It can be beneficial to request a hearing with the court, with assistance from a Toronto Child Support lawyer, if there are changes in income or child custody/access.
 Granted, these changes could benefit the custodial parent in some cases and the noncustodial parent in others.

 There are times when one parent chooses not to inform the court of changes in income and that could have serious consequences, should the other parent discover their ex-spouse is now earning more money.
 Either parent has the right to request a review of child support payments, in the event they discover the other parent is earning more income, even if you decided not to report it yourself.